cyrkus/SVNCamera/README.md

     public var shotAnAwesomeImage: ((UIImage) -> Void)!

-#To Use this framework
+# To Use this framework
-Instantiate SVNViewController with init(:theme, :delegate) or init(nibName: bundleName: theme: delegate:)
+Instantiate SVNViewController with

+    init(:theme, :delegate) or init(nibName: bundleName: theme: delegate:)

 You can pass in your own SVNTheme instance or nil

 If you haven't added camera access request to your info.plist:
-  Add

     Key       :  Privacy - Camera Usage Description
     Value     :  $(PRODUCT_NAME) camera use